Employee Benefits Guide for Private Practices

 Let’s talk benefits!

-As an employer it can be hard to not go overboard (also known as over-budget) with employee benefits.
+As an employer it can be hard to not go overboard (also known as over-budget) with an employee benefits package.
 But you don’t want to slash the benefits either!
 It’s worth really thinking through since they can become a long-term commitment.
-In this article we’ll walk through some things to consider before taking the plunge.
+In this article we’ll walk through things to consider before taking the plunge.

 My #1 piece of advice would be to make sure you can afford whatever you decide to do!
 It’s better to offer fewer benefits now, than to have to revoke the benefit later when it’s draining your bank account.
 No one wants to have that awkward conversation.

 So what can you do to find that happy medium?
-Not everyone realizes this, but you can simply add benefits one at a time.
+Simply add benefits one at a time.
 You don’t have to add everything all at once!
 If you start small, you won’t have to take away benefits when you’re in over your head.
 Instead, you add more benefits later on!

 You can also consider asking your team what matters most to them.
 Be open with them too!
 It may surprise you what benefits they value over others.
 And moving forward, if you are hoping to attract a certain kind of employee, you can tailor your current benefits to potential employees.
 What benefits would tempt them to make the move to your practice?

-Now that we’ve touched on how to approach benefits, let’s dive into what those benefits actually are!
+Now that we’ve touched on how to approach benefits for your private practice employees, let’s dive into examples of what those benefits actually are!

 Probably the first benefit that comes to mind is health insurance.
 This is a tax-free benefit to your employee which is GREAT for you!
 Health insurance benefits can be offered through a broker or through payroll.
 Most employers offer to pay 50% of the employee’s premium, while the employee pays 100% to add dependents.
 That could be great on paper, but you’ll need to do a census to see how much that will actually be–so you understand the long-term commitment.

-If you have less than 50 employees you could offer a QSEHRA benefit through a service like www.peoplekeep.com.
+If you have less than 50 employees, an alternative to health insurance could be to offer a QSEHRA benefit through a service likewww.peoplekeep.com.
 You set an allowance amount for employees and they pay for their own health insurance, copays, and prescriptions.
 Then they submit the receipts to the plan for reimbursement until they max out the allowance.
 If you go this route, expect a base monthly fee + a fee for each employee per month to run the program, as well as the cost of the reimbursements.

 Not all retirement benefits are created equal–there is a wide range of options.
 In order to offer this benefit you’ll most likely need an accountant, a financial planner, or a payroll company.